Australian Spiders

 The only difference is the red back, or rather the very distinctive red dorsal stripe that you can see in the picture.

-I don't know of any Australian spiders that make stickier webs...
-I have trouble wiping or brushing them off, the vacuum cleaner sure doesn't do it...
+I don't know of any Australian spiders that make stickier webs.
+They are hard to impossible to wipe or brush off and the vacuum cleaner is totally useless.

 How dangerous is the Redback Spider?